-BioLogos interim web editor Emily Ruppel recently traveled to Boston for the American Association for the Advancement of Science (AAAS) conference, where she took an afternoon off from lecture-going to catch up with Doug Lauffenburger, head of the biological engineering department at MIT and a member of the American Scientific Affiliation.
-Today and tomorrow, we’ll be featuring their conversation on how biological engineering is likely to influence the fields of technology and medicine in the 21st century.
+The following is a conversation between former BioLogos web editor Emily Ruppel and Doug Lauffenburger, head of the biological engineering department at MIT and a member of the American Scientific Affiliation, about how biological engineering is likely to influence the fields of technology and medicine in the 21st century.

 EMILY RUPPEL: You’ve said that as technology in the 20th century was influenced by chemistry and physics, in the 21st century, it’s going to be influenced by biology.
 Can you give us a sense of what that future might look like?

 We’re roughly at that stage with biology, even though it seems like things are more imaginable because—and we don’t have to go strictly century by century here—because we can already guess the way some things might change, whereas in 1913 there was no inkling, really, as to what would happen in the computer revolution.

 So, to enumerate some of the things that are conceivable—let’s just start with computers, because we were just there.

 There’s a notion that computers get faster and cheaper by making their logic gates smaller, and how you improve a design with physics keeps bumping up against how you make these little units smaller.
 Well, using biology, the solution seems self-evident—you just line up the pieces of DNA, and if you put the right pieces of DNA in the right places, the resulting parts are so much smaller than the things we can do with physics.
 You can imagine, even though it’s just a theory now, computers continuing to become many times smaller and cheaper—and be made via environmentally benign manufacturing processes—through biomolecular construction.